Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Introduction

 \section{Introduction}

-Voice-driven interaction is rapidly becoming a central interface for artificial intelligence (AI) systems, powering mobile assistants, smart devices, and emerging AR/VR platforms.
-As these technologies move toward more immersive and hands-free experiences, spoken language is expected to play an increasingly dominant role.
-Multimodal large language models (MLLMs), which can process text, images, and audio, are positioned as the core component of this shift.
-These models have acquired the capability to understand complex contexts that were previously unattainable with single-modality models by leveraging diverse multimodal inputs.
+Voice-driven interaction is rapidly becoming a primary interface for artificial intelligence (AI) systems, powering mobile assistants, smart devices, and emerging AR/VR platforms.
+As these technologies move toward more immersive and hands-free experiences, spoken language will increasingly replace typed input in human-AI interaction.
+Multimodal large language models (MLLMs), which can process text, images, and audio, play a central role in this shift~\cite{xu2025qwen3,li2025baichuan}.
+By leveraging heterogeneous multimodal signals, these models can understand complex contexts and perform grounded reasoning that was previously unattainable with single-modality systems.

-A major concern is hallucination, where models generate outputs inconsistent with the given context or contradict factual information.
-Hallucinations occur more frequently in MLLMs than in single-modality models, largely due to cross-modal interactions~\cite{leng2024curse}.
-For instance, models may claim the existence of objects not present in images or arbitrarily add information that was not provided.
-While hallucinations in vision–language models have been extensively studied through benchmarks such as POPE~\cite{li2023pope} and RePOPE~\cite{neuhaus2025repope}, scenarios using more than two modalities remain underexplored.
-When audio is considered, it is typically treated as a synchronized context signal (e.g., paired with video for grounding), rather than as an independent spoken query~\cite{sungbin2025avhbench,jung2025avcd}.
-The reliability of MLLMs in such spoken-query settings has received little attention, despite being central to real-world interaction.
+A major concern is hallucination, where models produce outputs inconsistent with the given context or contradict factual evidence.
+Hallucinations occur more frequently in MLLMs than in single-modality models, largely due to cross-modal interactions~\cite{leng2024curse,jung2025avcd}.
+For instance, a model may claim the existence of objects or events not present in the input, or arbitrarily add details that are not provided.
+Hallucinations in vision–language models have been extensively studied through benchmarks such as POPE~\cite{li2023pope}, CHAIR~\cite{rohrbach2018chair}, and AMBER~\cite{wang2023amber}.
+However, scenarios involving spoken queries remain underexplored: when audio is included, it is typically treated as synchronized context (e.g., paired with video), rather than as an independent query modality~\cite{sungbin2025avhbench,jung2025avcd}.
+This gap is important because voice interfaces introduce acoustic variability that can distort the query content.
+As a result, evaluations based only on written queries may overestimate reliability in real-world voice interaction.

+Motivated by this gap, we address two empirical questions: 1) How does replacing a text query with a spoken query change hallucination behavior in audio-visual MLLMs?
+2) Do common reasoning and prompting techniques remain effective under spoken-query conditions?
+We hypothesize that replacing text queries with speech systematically increases hallucinations, and that acoustic variability (e.g., environmental noise) amplifies this effect (see Figure~\ref{fig:intro}).
+To study these questions and evaluate the hypothesis, we propose a benchmark conversion pipeline that transforms existing multimodal hallucination benchmarks into spoken-query counterparts.
+Because our conversion preserves the original task definition and labels, it enables apples-to-apples comparisons that isolate the effect of query modality and acoustic conditions on hallucination, rather than conflating it with dataset shifts.